 How to find brands to work with

-You can reach out to them directly to try to work out a deal, but you can also list yourself on one of the many influencer marketplaces out there to increase your chances of being discovered:
+You can reach out to them directly to try to work out a deal, but you can also list yourself on one of the many influencer marketplaces out there to increase your chances of being discovered, including:

-- Fohr Card: Connect your Instagram, blog, YouTube channel, and other social platforms to create an influencer “card” that shows your different profiles and total reach for brands shopping around for a partnership.
-You also get access to a list of brands and their wants, so you can take the initiative to reach out too.
+- Fohr.
+Connect your Instagram, blog, YouTube channel, and other social platforms to create an influencer “card” that shows your different profiles and total reach for brands shopping for a partnership.
+You can also access a list of brands and their wants, so you can take the initiative to reach out too.

-- indaHash: Brands put up campaigns that you can participate in.
+- indaHash.
+Brands post campaigns you can participate in.
 Post a picture with the specified hashtags on Instagram and get paid.
-You need 700 engaged followers to be eligible.
+You need at least 700 engaged followers to be eligible.

-You can find examples of sponsored posts and how Instagrammers integrate brands into their story by searching up #sponsored on Instagram, like this one from How He Asked, an account that shares wedding proposal stories and partners with a jewlery business:
+You can find examples of sponsored posts and how Instagrammers integrate brands into their story or caption by searching #sponsored on Instagram, like this one from How He Asked, an account that shares wedding proposal stories and partners with a jewelry business: